tumelo-maja/pizza_order_cli/README.md

-# Nut Stacker Game
+# PizzaPalace CLI

 **Authors:** Tumelo Maja (GitHub username: tumelo-maja)

-Nut Stacker is a fun and exciting color-stacking game where the player is challenged to stack colorful nuts onto bolts.
-The nuts are stacked following rules in the game.
-The game is easy to learn and play while still giving players a challenge at each level.
+PizzaPalace is a command-line_interface (CLI) application for ordering pizza meals.
+User can choose their desired pizza and add additional toppings and dips.
+User are able to include drinks and sides in the meal order.

-**The website is aimed at helping users to:**
+**The application is aimed at helping users to:**
-  - Enjoy a fun and relaxing game experience
+  - Place an order for pizza meal in the command terminal
-  - Get a sense of satisfaction when they win a level and earn game points.
+  - Modify their pizza order by adding extra toppings and dips
-  - Challenge and test their coordination/strategy skills in a playful setting.
+  - Add drinks and sides to their meal order
-  - Improve their strategy and scores as they play the game frequently.
+  - Track their placed order to know when/if their order is ready

 **Target audience:**
-  - Anyone who enjoys simple and fun games
+  - Individual looking to buy pizza
-  - Puzzle enthusiasts who enjoy challenging online games (color-matching/stacking)
+  - Event organisers/companies looking to place large order purchases of pizza for their events
-  - Individuals looking for a quick gameplay experience without having to commit to playing in future.
+  -

 **Application Mockup:**